bloodteller123/Twitter_Helper/README.md

 9. bugs: 1. followers --> remove some --> click 'Tweets'; addFollowingBUlk is called again

+10. sometimes the tweets are not displayed in chronological order

 # sidenotes

 1. oauth implementations are from [this library](https://github.com/ciaranj/node-oauth/blob/master/lib/oauth.js)